vanhoangkha/Networking-fundamentals/Day66_Ansible_Puppet_Chef.md

         - These files list the devices that will be managed by Ansible, as well as characteristics of each device such as their device role (Access Switch, Core Switch, WAN Router, Tường lửa, etc.)
         - Written in INI, YAML, or other formats
     - TEMPLATES :
-        - These files represent a device’s Cấu hình file, but specific values for variables are not provided.
+        - These files represent a device’s Configuration file, but specific values for variables are not provided.
         - Written in JINJA2 format
     - VARIABLES :
         - These files list variables and their values.
-        - These values are substituted into the templates to create complete Cấu hình files.
+        - These values are substituted into the templates to create complete Configuration files.
         - Written in YAML

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ba2a68b5-7661-4eff-bd5f-8c32bde354da)